 Notable LGBTQ-Inclusive Spots

-The Common Market, a mashup convenience store and deli with a fantastic patio, and Snug Harbor are two Plaza Midwood bars that also aren’t specifically gay, but LGBTQ Charlotteans and visitors alike will find a welcoming space at both of these spots.
+The Common Market, a mashup convenience store and deli with a fantastic patio, Snug Harbor and Petra’s are a trio of Plaza Midwood bars that also aren’t specifically gay, but LGBTQ Charlotteans and visitors alike will find a welcoming space at both of these spots.
 While Common Market has reopened its outdoor space, both Petra’s and Snug Harbor remain closed.
 The latter two, though, have frequently offered livestreamed concerts and events.

 Elsewhere, be sure to stop by Plaza Midwood’s White Rabbit, an LGBTQ gift shop.
 You can’t miss it: It’s the fabulously painted rainbow building right on Central Avenue.

 Pride is the annual celebration of the 1969 Stonewall Riots, widely considered to be the genesis of the modern day gay rights movement.

 Today, the LGBTQ community in Charlotte reckons with its annual celebration’s cancellation while also supporting communities of color as they protest systemic racism and police brutality.
 The first Pride was, quite literally, a riot, so there’s no better way to celebrate the event’s original meaning than to educate yourself and take action for oppressed communities.